mohiva/play-silhouette/docs/how-it-works/identity.rst

 Link an identity to multiple login information
 ----------------------------------------------

-Silhouette doesn’t provide built-in functionality to link multiple identities to a single user, but it makes this task very easy by providing the basics.
+Silhouette doesn't provide built-in functionality to link multiple identities to a single user, but it makes this task very easy by providing the basics.
 In the abstract this task can be done by linking the different login information returned by each provider,